 - Gain experience and conﬁdence in navigating workplace scenarios and professional relationships

-- Deepen knowledge of setting personal learning goals and reﬂecting on career interests and aspirations
+- Deepen your knowledge of setting personal learning goals and reﬂecting on career interests and aspirations

-- Gain a rich understanding of an industry in New York City or other major domestic or international city while connecting with Columbia College alumni
+- Gain a rich understanding of an industry in New York City or another major domestic or international city while connecting with Columbia College alumni

 You must be:

-- First-year, sophomore, or juniors are eligible.
+- A first-year, sophomore, or junior.
 Some positions are open only to certain class years based on employer speciﬁcations.
 This will be noted in the job description in LionSHARE.

-- For domestic opportunities, international students need to apply for Pre-Completion OPT(Optional Practical Training) or F-1 CPT (Curricular Practical Training) as these are off-campus internship experiences.
-Visit the Columbia International Students & Scholars Office employment section to learn more
+- For domestic opportunities, international students need to secure US Work Authorization.
+This means that a student must apply for Pre-Completion OPT(Optional Practical Training) or F-1 CPT (Curricular Practical Training), as these are off-campus internship experiences.
+Visit the Columbia International Students & Scholars Office and speak with your Academic Adviser to learn more.

 ** By submitting an application, you authorize the Center for Career Education to conduct academic and disciplinary checks to conﬁrm program eligibility.
 Certain University policy violations may disqualify you from consideration for the Navab Fellowship Program.

 Internships offered through the Navab Fellowship Program will be posted in LionSHARE starting in December.
 You can find them under the jobs tab using the label function.
 Search “Navab Fellowship Program” to locate all program opportunities.